By Øystein Overrein

 The black-legged kittiwake is the most numerous of all gull species in Svalbard (also worldwide), with a population in the archipelago estimated to comprise approximately 270 000 pairs spread out in about 215 colonies.
 Colony sizes may vary from tens to tens of thousands of pairs.
 While searching for food they often occur in flocks and are easily recognizable by their miaowing call: “kitt-i-waaik, kitt-i-waaik”.

 The ivory gull is regarded the most beautiful of the gulls in Svalbard.
 Primarily a carrion feeder , it is often observed in the ice on top of remains from polar bear meals, as well as at dog yards or at sewage drains in the settlements.
 Its future is highly uncertain in Svalbard, as there is great concern that the population might have gone through the same reduction as in Arctic Canada, where monitoring programmes have shown an 80 % reduction since the 1980s.
 Ivory gulls nest scattered in colonies in inland Spitsbergen, on Nordaustlandet and in the Kong Karls Land islands.
 A total of 44 colonies are known.
 Through a joint Russian–Norwegian effort to register the breeding population in 2006, ivory gulls were registered in 15 localities in Svalbard and approximately 200-250 pairs were estimated to be breeding.
+The population is estimated to be 1 000-1 500 pairs.

 The last seabird to be mentioned here is the Atlantic puffin, also known as the sea parrot because of its colourful bill.
 Svalbard is the northernmost distribution area for the Atlantic puffin and the numbers here are low (approximately 10 000 pairs are indicated, but estimates are highly uncertain).
 Only about 50 colonies are known, from Bjørnøya in the south, along the west coast of Spitsbergen, and north to the islands of Sjuøyane.
 Atlantic puffins breed in crevasses and cavities between rocks.
 In Svalbard it is not possible to make nest burrows as these birds do in colonies on mainland Norway.